worming004/biblio/content/biblio/books.md

 * Learning helm
 * Logging in action
 * OpenShift for Developers (x2)
-  * Loaned to Kevin Rapaille
+* Platform Engineering on Kubernetes
 * Podman in action
 * Prometheus Up & Running